-What is Grigri Projects?
+What is GRIGRI?

-Grigri Projects is a platform dedicated to cultural research, creation and production that focuses its action on participatory design, urban intervention and community processes of a transdisciplinary nature thanks to the collaboration with other groups and agents at local and international level.
+GRIGRI is a platform dedicated to cultural research, creation and production that focuses its action on participatory design, urban intervention and community processes of a transdisciplinary nature thanks to the collaboration with other groups and agents at local and international level.

 Our proposals are developed in a collaborative, experimental and situated way, in constant dialogue with the context and the unforeseen.
 We take the shared experience and emotional bonds as a fundamental basis for the design and implementation of our programs.